guettli/programming-guidelines/README.rst

 C is slow
 ---------

 ... looking at the time you need to get things implemented.
-Avoid it if possible.
+Yes, the execution is fast, but the time to get the problem dones takes "ages".
+I avoid it, if possible.
+If Python/Ruby/... get to slow, you can optimize the hotspots.
+But do this later.
+Don't start with the second step.
+First get it done and write tests.
+Then optimize.

 SSH to remote-server
 --------------------